theRealAph/ScopeLocals/README.md

 The ultimate caller is the server framework.
 It is resoponsible for initializing an extent local variable with some credentials.
-The framework then runs some piece of code (supplied by the user) thread that connects to a database.
-The connectDatabase() method then uses the credentials set by it's caller's caller to determine if its caller to access the database.
-It is as if the connectDatabase() method has an invisible parameter to represent the caller's credentials, even though the caller itself did not pass them.
+The framework then runs some piece of code (supplied by the user) that connects to a database.
+The `connectDatabase()` method then uses the credentials set by its caller's caller to determine if its caller to access the database.
+It is as if the `connectDatabase()` method has an invisible parameter to represent the caller's credentials, even though the caller itself did not pass them.

 ```
 class ServerFramework {